 We all carry something that dulls the joy in life.
 For me, it has been a compulsion.
 For others, it shows up in different forms.
 Naming it is the first act of freedom because it removes the secrecy that keeps it alive.
 This is why I love journaling about things as they begin to emerge in my consciousness.

-I am learning that life is richer when I pay attention to what actually creates joy rather than chasing bigger versions of the same thing, which often reduces joy.
+I am learning that life is richer when I pay attention to what actually creates the joy rather than chasing bigger versions of what I have been doing, which often reduces joy.
 Reducing the honey improved the chai.
-No longer believing that “if a little is good, a lot is better is changing my life", and is slowly and steadily improving my life.
+No longer believing that “if a little is good, a lot is better" is changing my life, and is slowly and steadily improving my not only my chai, but my entire life.

 What are you thankful for this year that was not true a year ago?